scottransom/presto/README.md

 **Tutorial**: Note that in the "docs" directory there is a now a tutorial which walks you through all the main steps of finding pulsars using PRESTO.

-To date, PRESTO has discovered well over two hundred pulsars, including more than 120 recycled pulsars, most of which are in binaries!
+This will need some small modifications given that PRESTO can't currently process one of the example files (BCPM!).

 ## Getting it:
 The PRESTO source code is released under the GPL and